Skip to main content

 The exception for century years divisible by 400 would be perfect if a tropical year had been 365 + 1/4 − 1/100 + 1/400 = 365.2425 = 365 days, 5 hours, 49 minutes and 12 seconds.
 But a tropical year is 27 seconds shorter than that.
 Now you might think the difference would warrant yet another rule, and maybe several more, but it doesn't.
 With a calendar year that's 27 seconds longer than the tropical year, the drift becomes 7.5 hours over 1,000 years, which apparently wasn't a big enough problem.

-The leap-year rules can be summarized as a list:
+The rules can be summarized in one sentence:

 The years evenly divisible by 4, except for century years not evenly divisible by 400, are leap years.